-4.29-INTERNET SAFETY and ELECTRONIC DEVICE USE POLICY
+4.29-INTERNET SAFETY AND ELECTRONIC DEVICE USE

-Definition
+Definition:

-For the purposes of this policy, "electronic device" means anything that can be used to transmit or capture images, sound, or data.
+"Electronic device" means anything that can be used to transmit or capture images, sound, or data.

 The District makes electronic device(s) and/or electronic device Internet access available to students, to permit students to perform research and to allow students to learn how to use electronic device technology.
 Use of district electronic devices is for educational and/or instructional purposes only.
 Student use of electronic device(s) shall only be as directed or assigned by staff or teachers; students are advised that they enjoy no expectation of privacy in any aspect of their electronic device use, including email, and that monitoring of student electronic device use is continuous.